DataKinds/charm/Documentation.md

 - `pop` - pops a function - s[0]: function to pop

-- `swap` - swaps two functions - s[1]: the first function's pointer integer, s[0]: the second function's pointer integer
+- `swap` - swaps two functions n elements from the top of the stack - s[1]: the first function's pointer integer, s[0]: the second function's pointer integer

 ### LIST / STRING MANIPULATION